Young Romani Gypsy and Traveller people participate in Auschwitz Roma Genocide Remembrance

-On their return from this trip we encouraged the participants to share their experiences to help raise awareness about the Roma Genocide, as well as about the mechanisms of anti-gypsyism in a challenging context of rising racism, hate speech and extremism in Europe.
+On the young peoples return from this trip we encouraged the participants to share their experiences to help raise awareness about the Roma Genocide, as well as about the mechanisms of anti-gypsyism in a challenging context of rising racism, hate speech and extremism in Europe.

-If you would like to be part of next year’s event please contact GATE Herts
+If you would like to be part of next year’s event please contact GATHerts

 (Photo caption: GATE Herts Josie O’Driscoll and Sherrie Smith with Roma Genocide survivor Raymond Gurême)